American Idiot: Critical reception

-American Idiot received generally positive reviews from music critics.
+American Idiot received largely positive reviews from contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 79, based on 26 reviews.
-According to AllMusic, it earned Green Day "easily the best reviewed album of their career."
+According to AllMusic, it earned Green Day "easily the best reviewed album of their career".
 The website's editor Stephen Thomas Erlewine praised the album as either "a collection of great songs" or as a whole, writing that, "in its musical muscle and sweeping, politically charged narrative, it's something of a masterpiece".
 Pitchfork deemed it "ambitious" and successful in getting across its message, while "keep[ing] its mood and method deliberately, tenaciously, and angrily on point".
 NME characterized it as "an onslaught of varied and marvellously good tunes presented in an unexpectedly inventive way."
 Q called the album "a powerful work, noble in both intent and execution."
 The New York Times commended Green Day for trumping "any pretension with melody and sheer fervor".
 Chicago Sun-Times critic Jim DeRogatis wrote that the band had successfully "hit upon an actual 'adult' style of pop punk", while USA Today's Edna Gundersen wrote that they had steered away from the "cartoonish" qualities of their previous work in favor of more mature, politically oriented themes.

 Entertainment Weekly said that despite being based on a musical theater concept "that periodically makes no sense", Green Day "makes the journey entertaining enough".
 It described some of the songs as forgettable, though, arguing the album focuses more on lyrics than music.
 Rolling Stone said the album could have been, and was, a mess, but that the "individual tunes are tough and punchy enough to work on their own".
-The Guardian called American Idiot a mess—"but a vivid, splashy, even courageous mess".
-Slant Magazine described it as a "pompous, overwrought," but nonetheless "glorious concept album".
+The Guardian also called American Idiot a mess—"but a vivid, splashy, even courageous mess".
+Slant Magazine described it as a "pompous, overwrought", but nonetheless "glorious concept album".
 Uncut was more critical and wrote in a mixed review that although the album was heavily politically focused, "slam-dancing is still possible".
 In a negative review, Robert Christgau of The Village Voice called the album a "dud" and asserted that Armstrong's lyrics eschew "sociopolitical content" for "the emotional travails of two clueless punks—one passive, one aggressive, both projections of the auteur", adding that "there's no economics, no race, hardly any compassion."

 Ian Winwood of Kerrang! called it a "modern day masterpiece".
 Josh Tyrangiel of Time said, "For an album that bemoans the state of the union, it is irresistibly buoyant."